sethvincent/development-environments-for-beginners/book.md

 **Ruby:**

-Ruby developers use rubygems for installing packages, and use bundler & the Gemfile for defining dependencies.
+Ruby developers use **rubygems** for installing packages, and use **bundler** & the **Gemfile** for defining dependencies.

 **Javascript & Node.js:**

-Javascript has npm for installing packages, and you can define dependencies.
-Remember that npm can be used for client-side code (particulary when using a tool like browserify), but you can also use package managers designed specifically for client-side code, like bower and component, which use bower.json and component.json as the files where you define dependencies.
+Javascript has **npm** for installing packages, and you can define dependencies in a **package.json** file.
+Remember that npm can be used for browser-side code (particulary when using a tool like browserify or webpack for bundling javascript for the browser).

 **Python:**

-Python has a few options for installing packages, but I recommend using pip.
-With pip you'll define dependencies in a requirements.txt file.
-It's also common to use pip in combination with a tool like virtualenv, which keeps the dependencies of your application separate from what's installed globally on your operating system.
+Python has **pip** for installing packages.
+With pip you'll define dependencies in a **requirements.txt** file.
+It's also common to use pip in combination with **virtualenv**, which keeps the dependencies of your application separate from what's installed globally on your operating system.

 ## Build tools / task automation